 As part of I AM HERE: Home Movies and Everyday Masterpieces opening at the AGO on April 13, 200 White Albums from Chang’s collection will be on view, along with a listening station playing the mixed composition on an auto-repeat enabled turntable, which will play a different side of the album each day.
 Bringing together personal archives and collections into the museum space alongside a whole host of other artworks, I AM HERE ventures inside some of our most vulnerable moments as humans, obsessive inclinations and impulse to self-document through varied means and media.
 We Buy White Albums is featured as part of the My Favourite Things portion of the exhibition, highlighting the practice and joys of object collecting.

-Go see I AM HERE: Home Movies and Everyday Masterpieces before it closes August 14th.
+Included in General Admission, I AM HERE: Home Movies and Everyday Masterpieces is free for AGO Members, holders of the $35 Annual Pass, as well as visitors 25 and under.
 The exhibition is co-curated by Jim Shedden, the AGO’s Manager of Publishing, and Alexa Greist, AGO Associate Curator and R. Fraser Elliott Chair, Prints & Drawings, with consulting curator Rick Prelinger.
 Keep reading AGOinsider for more stories about the exhibition.